p2k/pygowave-legacy/README.rst

   JavaScript framework which allows to write desktop-quality GUI applications directly in JavaScript
-* The pure JavaScript code of Orbited will be ported to SproutCore as well as the STOMP protocol which is used as underlying transport for message bundles
+* The pure JavaScript code of Orbited will be ported to SproutCore as well as the STOMP protocol which is still used as underlying transport for message bundles
-* The new frontend tries to mimic the behaviour of the official Wave web frontend as good as possible or even better
+* The new frontend tries to mimic the behavior of the official Wave web frontend as good as possible (or even better)

 Code sharing